Salesmanship Club of Dallas

 HP acquires EDS and assumes title sponsorship, yielding the HP Byron Nelson Championship.

-Following a successful capital campaign, the Club purchases its northwest campus and the building was christened the Constantin Center.
+Following a successful capital campaign, the Club purchases its northwest campus and the building was named the Constantin Center.

 The Club presents its inaugural Changing the Odds Conference aimed at sharing strategies with educators and mental health professionals from across the country.